yogeswararao/deep-similarity-using-ehr/README.md

 * baseline-cnn.ipynb - Baseline CNN model for muti-class classification
 * baseline-rnn.ipynb - Baseline RNN model for muti-class classification
 * baseline-mlp.ipynb - Baseline MLP model for muti-class classification
-* baseline-cnn-cosine-euclidean-manhattan.ipynb - Baseline cnn model for patient similarity using cosine similiarty, euclidean and manhattan distance.
+* baseline-cnn-cosine-euclidean-manhattan.ipynb - Baseline cnn model for patient similarity using cosine similarity, euclidean and manhattan distance.

 All the baseline CNN models are using 2d convolution